 The permanent fix: Why you need to air seal your whole house to stop window drafts

-But even if you are careful to seal your windows correctly yourself (go you!), there are still open seams, gaps, and cracks throughout your home that are causing the drafts.
+But even if you are careful to seal your windows correctly (go you!), open seams, gaps, and cracks throughout your house are still causing drafts.

 So unfortunately, even with newly sealed windows your home still won’t be draft-free unless you air seal other parts of your home, too.

-The right fix: Professionally air sealing your whole home is the way to stop drafts permanently.
+Professionally air sealing your whole home is the way to stop drafts permanently.

 Fixing drafty windows can be a challenging project—one that can leave you with continued drafts if the rest of your home hasn’t been professionally sealed and insulated.

 But if your home qualifies, you can get professional home insulation and air sealing (including sealing and insulating your old windows!) with an energy-savings guarantee and flexible payment options with Sealed—eligible rebates included.

 The best part about working with Sealed?